Published October 28, 2021

 Now add a label and write the text as Create a PDF from HTML using IronPDF

 Now add a Rich Text Box & a Button from the Toolbox.
 Next, set the Button Text as 'Convert'.
-I have added a Rich Text Box for the input of HTML.

-Double click on the 'Convert' button then you will get a code window with a convert button click events.
+Double-click on the 'Convert' button then you will get a code window with a convert button click events.

 Firstly, add the following code for using IronPDF Library methods.